 Plaza San Mateo, 1

-His wine offering is simply incredible, a two-hundred page plus extravaganza that literally explores every fine wine region in the world today.
-A self-confessed Bordeaux nut, Polo boasts an enviable selection of rare vintages, including 1929 Chateau Lafite and over 20 vintages of Chateau Petrus.
+His wine offering is simply incredible, a two-hundred page plus extravaganza that explores every fine wine region in the world today.
+A confessed Bordeaux nut, Polo boasts an excellent selection of rare vintages, including 1929 Chateau Lafite and over 20 vintages of Chateau Petrus.
 White wine lovers will positively swoon over his Montrachet de la Romanée Conti 1987, reputedly one of the finest white wines ever made.

 Closer to home, Atrio’s list plays due homage to the Spanish classics and includes an extended list of Vega Sicilia vintages, legendary Rioja names, and old Sherries.
 To find such an all-inclusive list in a country that was traditionally highly suspicious of imported wines, is nothing short of remarkable, even in such a high-class address.